List of recessions in the United States

-Early recessions and crises (1785-1836)
+Early recessions and crises (1785–1836)

 Attempts have been made to date recessions in America beginning in 1790.
 These periods of recession were not identified until the 1920s.
 To construct the dates, researchers studied business annals during the period and constructed time series of the data.
 The earliest recessions for which there is the most certainty are those that coincide with major financial crises.

 Beginning in 1835, an index of business activity by the Cleveland Trust Company provides data for comparison between recessions.
 Beginning in 1854, the National Bureau of Economic Research dates recession peaks and troughs to the month.
 However, a standardized index does not exist for the earliest recessions.

 In 1791, Congress chartered the First Bank of the United States to handle the country's financial needs.
 The bank had some functions of a modern central bank, although it was responsible for only 20% of the young country's currency.
 In 1811 the bank's charter lapsed, but it was replaced by the Second Bank of the United States, which lasted from 1816 to 1836.

-Free Banking Era to the Great Depression (1836-1929)
+Free Banking Era to the Great Depression (1836–1929)

 In the 1830s, U.S. President Andrew Jackson fought to end the Second Bank of the United States.
 Following the Bank War, the Second Bank lost its charter in 1836.
 From 1837 to 1862, there was no national presence in banking, but still plenty of state and even local regulation, such as laws against branch banking which prevented diversification.
 In 1863, in response to financing pressures of the Civil War, Congress passed the National Banking Act, creating nationally chartered banks.
-There was neither a central bank nor deposit insurance during this era, and thus banking panics were common.
-Recessions often led to bank panics and financial crises, which in turn worsened the recession.
+Since there was neither a central bank nor deposit insurance during this era, banking panics were common.

 The dating of recessions during this period is controversial.
-Modern economic statistics, such as gross domestic product and unemployment, were not gathered during this period.
-Victor Zarnowitz evaluated a variety of indices to measure the severity of these recessions.
+Modern economic statistics, such as gross domestic product and unemployment, were not gathered during this period: Victor Zarnowitz evaluated a variety of indices to measure the severity of these recessions.

 From 1834 to 1929, one measure of recessions is the Cleveland Trust Company index, which measured business activity and, beginning in 1882, an index of trade and industrial activity was available, which can be used to compare recessions.